ansys/pydpf-core/doc/source/user_guide/tutorials/data_sources.rst

    - Fluent files: |Fluent_files1| and |Fluent_files2|
    - CFX files: |CFX_files1| and |CFX_files2|

-This tutoriam will present a general code, with generic files, and examples with results files available with the PyDPF-Core package.
+This tutorial will present a general code, with generic files, and examples with results files available with the PyDPF-Core package.

 DataSources creation